onuse/em-brain/docs/ARCHITECTURE.md

 ## Core Paradigm

 This architecture implements continuous field-based intelligence as an alternative to discrete AI approaches.
-Cognitive functions emerge from the topology and dynamics of a unified 37-dimensional field organized by physics principles rather than sensory modalities.
+Cognitive functions emerge from the topology and dynamics of a dynamically-sized continuous field organized by physics principles rather than sensory modalities.
+The field dimensions adapt to each robot's capabilities.

 ## Project Structure